2010 Central American and Caribbean Games: Opening ceremony

 Cervecera de Puerto Rico organized a pre-opening act on 15 July 2010 at their renovated facilities in Mayagüez.
 The act had the participation of Dutch DJ and musician Tiësto as well as several local disc-jockeys.

 The official opening ceremony was scheduled to take place on 17 July 2010 at the Mayagüez Central American Stadium.
 Artists Olga Tañón, Gilberto Santa Rosa and Wisin & Yandel were among some of the performers for the event.

 On 17 July 2010, at around 12:00 pm, strong wind gusts in the region caused the collapse of the scaffolding of lights at the Stadium, resulting in property damage and seven people injured.
 Although witnesses and media reported the event as a tornado or waterspout, the National Weather Service later described it as extremely high winds.
 Police units, local and state emergency vehicles and paramedics quickly responded to the alert and within minutes had the situation under control.
 That same afternoon, at 2:30, the organizing committee (COMAZ) of the "Juegos Centroamericanos y del Caribe – Mayagüez 2010" announced at a press conference the postponement of the opening ceremony for the next day, 18 July 2010.

+At the opening ceremony, Fortuño (expecting to be booed like Carlos Romero Barceló and Pedro Rosselló before him) decided not to give the protocolary speech and only declared the inauguration of the games.
 The group Nota sang the Puerto Rico regional anthem in the opening ceremony.
 After the parade of all delegations, Olga Tañón opened the show with a performance that featured over 30 dancers and a fireworks display.
 When raising the flag of the city of Mayaguez, the "Mayagüezanos", Chucho Avellanet and Hilda Ramos (soprano-opera singer) sang the anthem of Mayagüez.
 Jose Guillermo Rodriguez mayor of Mayagüez spoke, followed by Felipe Perez president of the organizing committee, then by Hector Cardona president of ODECABE.
 Immediately after Hector Cardona finished talking, Luis Fortuño, Governor of Puerto Rico declared the games officially opened.
 Gilberto Santa Rosa performed, followed by Nestor Torres, then Bernie Williams, and afterward Wisin & Yandel also gave a performance.
 It was the first time in the history of the Central American and Caribbean Games that athletes parades in an opening ceremony with medals already won.